Anand-Mohankumar/Anand-Mohankumar/README.md

 # About Me 👋

-Hello, I'm **Аnand Мohankumar**, Cybersecurity and Compliance professional, focused on building trust is customer.
+Hello, I'm **Аnand Мohankumar**, Cybersecurity and Compliance professional, focused on building trust.

 ---